- Write about their pet's life from the animal's point of view

 Step 9: After completing each scene and text, click Create Next Scene to set up the next scene of the story.
 When you have created several scenes and text, click My Story Is Complete.
 Tell students they can edit each scene or story on this screen and then print out each page.
 They also have the option to begin a new story.
 Print one or two scenes to show them how their completed scenes might look.

-Step 10: Have students work individually to create their own story.
-Before sending them to the computer, provide copies of A Dog's Life Vocabulary Boosters.
-Review the words and meanings with students.
-Tell them they might use words from the list for ideas and inspiration in their stories.
-Then distribute copies of the Sequence of Events (PDF form) graphic organizer.
+Step 11: Distribute copies of the Sequence of Events printable.
 Remind students that they can create up to five scenes for their story.
 They should treat each scene as if it is a different chapter.
 Then have them use the diagram to develop a plan for the different scenes for their story.
 As they work out their plan, encourage students to include which characters, setting, and other elements will be featured in each scene, as well as the action or dialogue that might take place.
 Have them try to sequence the scenes so that they can be used to create a fluent story.
 Keep copies of the book on hand for students to refer to as needed.

-Step 11: After planning the sequence of events to be represented in their story scenes, invite students to the computer.
-Have them refer to their graphic organizer to set up the first scene.
+Step 12: After planning the sequence of events to be represented in their story scenes, invite students to the computers to individually to create their own stories.
+Have them refer to their Sequence of Events printable to set up the first scene.
 Then have them choose a story starter and POV, or create their own story starter for the scene.
 Instruct them to insert their text for that scene, using the POV selected for telling the story.
 After completing the first scene, have students review their work for correct spelling, grammar, and mechanics, as well as the presentation and clarity of ideas and events.
 When they are satisfied with their work, have them advance to the second scene and repeat the process.
 When they have created all the scenes and text, have students print their stories.

 Language Arts Standards (4th ed.)